KatolskNu/katolsk.nu/README.md

 # Katolsk.Nu

 [Katolsk.Nu](https://katolsk.nu) is an open source blog for Catholic apologetics in Swedish.
+It is based on [Jekyll](https://jekyllrb.com/) and hosted on Gitub Pages.

 # QA
 ## Why ?